 - 2.1 Consultation with President.
 The President or the designated representatives shall meet with the UFF Chapter representatives to discuss matters pertinent to the implementation or administration of this Agreement, University actions affecting terms and conditions of employment unique to the University, or any other mutually agreeable matters.
 Such meetings shall occur once (1) per semester in the academic year and once (1) during the summer term unless the parties agree to meet more frequently.
 The party requesting consultation shall submit a written list of agenda items no less than one (1) week in advance of the meeting.
 The other party shall also submit a written list of agenda items in advance of the meeting if it wishes to discuss specific issues.
-The parties understand and agree that such meetings may be used to resolve problems regarding the implementation and administration of the Agreement; however, such meetings shall not constitute or be used for the purpose of collective bargaining. - 2.2 ADHUS Consultation.
+The parties understand and agree that such meetings may be used to resolve problems regarding the implementation and administration of the Agreement; however, such meetings shall not constitute or be used for the purpose of collective bargaining. - 2.2 FAUS Consultation.
 The Executive Director of the A.D.
-Henderson University School (hereinafter ADHUS) or his or her representative shall meet with the FAU UFF Chapter representatives to discuss matters pertinent to the implementation or administration of this Agreement, University actions affecting terms and conditions of employment unique to the University or the ADHUS, or any other mutually agreeable matters.
+Henderson University School and the FAU High School (collectively referred to herein) as "Florida Atlantic University Schools" or "FAUS" or his or her representative shall meet with the FAU UFF Chapter representatives to discuss matters pertinent to the implementation or administration of this Agreement, University actions affecting terms and conditions of employment unique to the University or the FAUS, or any other mutually agreeable matters.
 Such meetings shall occur once (1) per semester in the academic year, unless the parties agree to meet more frequently.
 The party requesting consultation shall submit a written list of agenda items no less than one (1) week in advance of the meeting.
 The other party shall also submit a written list of agenda items in advance of the meeting if it wishes to discuss specific issues.
-This section shall not preclude ADHUS issues from being raised at the consultations described in Sections 2.1, above.
+This section shall not preclude FAUS issues from being raised at the consultations described in Sections 2.1, above.
 The parties understand and agree that such meetings may be used to resolve problems regarding the implementation and administration of the Agreement; however, such meetings shall not constitute or be used for the purpose of collective bargaining.